Looking for Tourism Information?

 Access to the area is easy for

 VIA Rail passengers, as a station is located right in Chatham.
-Please note, all passengers are required to wear a face covering or mask in all stations and aboard the train.

-Boaters can travel to Chatham-Kent across Lake Erie with marina facilities in Erieau.
+Boaters can travel to Chatham-Kent across Lake Erie with marina facilities available in Erieau.
 Travel east on the Heritage Thames River with docking facilities in downtown Chatham.
 Travel north or south on Lake St. Clair to marina facilities in Lighthouse Cove and Mitchell's Bay.
 Travel on the Sydenham River with docking facilities in downtown Wallaceburg.

 The Municipality of Chatham-Kent operates a